-Overall, the Arctic values tend to show larger year-toyear variability than in the Antarctic.
-Ozone differences from the 1970-to-1982 average value are due to a combination of chemical destruction by ODSs and meteorological (natural) variations.
+Overall, Arctic total ozone values tend to show larger year-to-year variability than those in the Antarctic.
+Ozone differences from the 1970-1982 average value are due to a combination of chemical destruction by ODSs and meteorological (natural) variations.
 In the last two decades, these two aspects have contributed about equally to observed ozone changes.
 The amount of chemical destruction depends in large part on stratospheric temperatures.
 Meteorological conditions determine how well Arctic stratospheric air is isolated from ozone-rich air at lower latitudes and influence the extent of low temperatures.